-TIP: But even if you plan a longer escape to the forest, take care of you itinerary beforehand.
+TIP: Whether you plan a short trip or longer escape to the forest, take care of you itinerary beforehand.
 Otherwise, you risk to get overwhelmed and miss out on places you ache to see.

-Nevertheless, a few places we hoped to see here included the famous hot springs, Toketee Falls, Watson Falls, and Clearwater Falls.
-You can never have enough of the waterfall-inspired day trips while residing in Eugene, after all.
+Sadly, we didn’t make it all the way to the Umpqua National Forest.
+A few places we hoped to see here, though, included the famous hot springs, Toketee Falls, Watson Falls, and Clearwater Falls.
+You can never have enough of the waterfall-inspired day trips while visiting Eugene, after all.

 1 hour 40 minutes from Eugene